pettah market

 Colombo lighthouse is located a few hundred kilometres from the popular Galle face on the harbour road.
 The view from the platform on top of the lighthouse commands a nice aerial view over most parts of Colombo and the ocean.
 The site of the lighthouse is the perfect place to spend a little bit of time if you visit Colombo during midday.
 The cool sea breeze allows you to escape from the scorching heat of the city.

-20. Green Pathing – Colombo walking tour
+20. Green Pathing: Colombo walking tour

 Another cosy corner of Colombo for relaxing and calm, the green path is sandwiched between the Viharamahadevi and Nelum Pokuna.
-The green path is also known as Ananda Kumaraswamy Mawatha and it can be a bit busy road at a time.
+The green path is also known as Ananda Kumaraswamy Mawatha, and it can be a bit of a busy road at a time.
 Green Path is the venue for many special events in Colombo.
 Art exhibitions and food festivals are organized here very often.
 During these special events, the road is closed to traffic so that the traffic will not disturb the visitors.
 Visiting the food festival is very worthwhile and the food festival offers a large variety of food items to try.
 The green Path is very spacious and therefore it has space for a large number of Stalls along with a big car park.
 A large number of artists have set up their temporary stalls with their paintings along the tree-lined shady road and most of their canvas paintings are lovely.
 So if you are an art lover and like to buy a beautiful canvas of local scenery with a local touch, you better head on to the green path art exhibition.

 21 Beira Lake